aehrmann/PrimeFactorsApp/README.md

 #### Running tests
 	After opening PrimeFactorsApp.xcworkspace in XCode:
 		select Product > Test (or Cmd-U) from the application menu

+_Note: tests are currently not passing because the app was developed with older versions of Swift, XCode, and Quick_

 ### Version Information
 	- XCode version 6.4 (6E35b)